Lectric XPeak 2.0 Review | The Fat Tire Value King?

 Even the smaller details around the edges stood out.
 I like the sideways thumb throttle, which helps prevent accidental engagement, and the quick-release pedals with pins that keep your feet planted firmly where they should be.

-Lectric also offers plenty of usual accessories like fenders, racks, and lights, but you can swing for optional extras like fishing packages or winter riding gear if you want to ride year-round.
+Lectric also offers plenty of usual accessories like fenders, racks, and lights, but you can also choose from a variety of less common optional extras like fishing packages or winter riding gear if you want to ride year-round.

 If the XPeak 2.0 has a downside, it’s a familiar one for bikes that keep costs low: sizing is limited to one high-step and one step-thru model.
 It’s a little more limiting still since the black and white color options are tied to the frame type you choose.